Aka-The-Archivist/aka.docs/docs/getting-started/structure.md

 The directory contains all the middleware functions that are loaded before any other middleware in the application.
-This means that all default middleware functions exported from the files in this directory will be injected into Express using the app.use() method, making it easier to manage custom middleware functions.
+This means that all default middleware functions exported from the files in this directory will be injected into Aka using the app.use() method, making it easier to manage custom middleware functions.

 :::note
 It's worth noting that you can create subdirectories within the /middlewares directory to organize your middleware